jannschu/code128/README.md

 full 256 bit range can be encoded.
 For compatibility it is recommended to stay within printable ASCII though.

-The umplementation goals in order of importance are
+The implementation goals in order of importance are

 - correctness,
 - optimal size,